Portfolio

 All payment options are negotiable.
 I charge separate rates for indie projects than for established publishers.

-Size of the project and other aspects can be taken into account, along with your budget, to figure negotiate a fair price.Even if you have a small budget, if I believe in the project I am willing to give heavily discounted rates.
+Size of the project and other aspects can be taken into account, along with your budget, to decide a fair price.Even if you have a small budget, if I believe in the project I am willing to give heavily discounted rates.

 I currently accept PayPal.
 (And Stripe.)